maestroque/maestroque.github.io/content/posts/gsoc-physiopy/index.md

 Within `physutils` the `Physio` object was upgraded to contain more information about the contained physiological signal, aiming for most information used throughout the processing packages `prep4phys` and `phys2denoise` to be contained within it.
 Another major addition, used in conjunction with the previous one, was the ability to generate `Physio` objects from [BIDS structures](https://bids-specification.readthedocs.io/en/stable/) using the `physutils.io.load_from_bids` function, which are most commonly used in research.
 Another advantage of this feature is the out-of-the-box compatibility with the widely used [`phys2bids`](https://phys2bids.readthedocs.io/en/latest/) module, developed by the Physiopy community, which transforms many data types commonly found in physiological recording setups (e.g. BIOPAC, ADInstruments) into the more standardized BIDS format.
 This was aided by the use of the [`pybids`](https://bids-standard.github.io/pybids/) module, and allowed for a BIDS structure to be transformed into an array of Physio objects, extracting all information relevant to the physiological signals.

 This was a well needed feature, since BIDS support would greatly motivate the users to make use of `phys2denoise` and `prep4phys`, since this `physutils` function would be used as an entry point to both.
 Thus, a step was made towards a unified `physiopy` suite of tools, decreasing user involvement in custom scripts using the libraries, as all would communicate through standardized objects.
+Below a flowgraph can be seen describing the interfaces between the packages.

+{{< mermaid >}}
+graph LR;
+Z[Recording Data]-->A[phys2bids]-->|BIDS Data| B[physutils.io.load_from_bids];
+classDef redArrow stroke:#ff0000,stroke-width:2px;
+B-- Physio --> DataProcessing
+subgraph DataProcessing[Physiological Data Processing] direction TB;
+    C[phys2denoise]
+    D[prep4phys/peakdet]
+    E[physioqc]
+    C<-.->|Physio|D
+    D<-.->|Physio|E
+end
+style A fill:#c197db,stroke:#333
+{{< /mermaid >}}

+---

+Moving on, regarding the integration of the `Physio` object into the `phys2denoise` module, a careful approach had to be considered, in order to maintain the ability of the package to be used both with and without `Physio`.
+In order to do this a wrapper was created to handle function I/O differently in case the input was a `Physio` object or a `numpy.array`-like object for example.
+- In case a `Physio` is used, all the necessary information is already embedded for the metric computation (sampling frequency, peak/trough data) and the metric is saved in the `Physio.computed_metrics` dictionary (with members of type `Metric` containing the metric numerical data along with metadata).
+Then all the computed metrics can be referenced by name as `physio.computed_metrics["<Metric_Name>"]`.
+Note that all the computations along with the arguments passed are saved in the `Physio` object's history and can be reproduced given the `history.json` file

 ### 3.3 Workflow and CLI for phys2denoise